JasonPy/twitter-query-expansion/README.md

 - **Word2Vec:** [German Word2Vec Model](https://devmount.github.io/GermanWordEmbeddings/)
 - **Fasttext:** [German Fasttext Model](https://fasttext.cc/docs/en/crawl-vectors.html)

-This Fasttext[^1] model is trained on Common Crawl and Wikipedia data.
+This Fasttext model is trained on Common Crawl and Wikipedia data.
 The dimension of the vector space is 300 which results in a fairly large model of about 4.5 GB.
-The Word2Vec[^2] model is small in comparison since it only provides the word vectors.
+The Word2Vec model is small in comparison since it only provides the word vectors.
 It is trained on german wikipedia data and news articles.

 To reduce memory consumption the models are post-processed (see [model_loader.py]()).
 Each models vectors are compressed by using the L2-norm, reducing the size significantly.
 However, the drawbacks are that the model can not be used for training anymore, out of vocabulary words are no longer available and the overall performance is slightly reduced.